brianmayeshiro/brianmayeshiro.github.io/essays/Ask-Questions-The-Smart-Way.md

 -	Response was “big list of resources”
 -	Stack Overflow even closed the thread with..

 <blockquote> "Questions asking us to recommend or find a tool, library or favorite off-site resource are off-topic for Stack Overflow as they tend to attract opinionated answers and spam.
-Instead, describe the problem and what has been done so far to solve it." – John Saunders, Ganesh Sittampalam, Bill the Lizard <footer>
+Instead, describe the problem and what has been done so far to solve it." </blockquote> <footer> – John Saunders, Ganesh Sittampalam, Bill the Lizard </footer>

 It was even mentioned in the “answers” section that the question was simply “way too vague” which made it hard to even provide a decent answer to the questioner.
 The user was asking for a solution about a topic with tons of possibilities which made the scope of the question too big.